 Congratulations!
 You two are madly in love and now engaged!
-Once you choose your Connecticut engagement photographer, you two can get started planning an amazing session that puts you at ease and gives you photos you’ll love for a lifetime!
+Once you choose your New Orleans engagement photographer, you two can get started planning an amazing session that puts you at ease and gives you photos you’ll love for a lifetime!

 Here are the top things to consider when planning your session!